 As you conduct research on the company you are interviewing with, the related: Boolean search will come in handy.
 When you interview, you should always know who the company’s competitors are.

 The search string: Related:nytimes.com will give me websites that are similar to The NY Times.
 The first page search results for this pull up USA Today, CNN, LA TIMES, Huffington Post, Wall Street Journal, Fox News.
 This is a great way to find other companies that might be hiring if you had a specific interest to work for a major publication.

 As you can see, the Boolean searching is a powerful tool when used correctly.
-Give it a try and happy searching!
+With learning some basic Boolean Search tips, you can really refine your results to make sure that you are getting the most relevant jobs at the top of your job search engines!
+Give it a try and happy searching.